magda6ix/python_notes/python_dictionaries.rst

     if choice == "0":
         break

-If we select a valid number (corresponding to a task), the program retrieves it from the ``display_d`` dictionary and displays it:
+If we select a valid number, the program retrieves the corresponding action from the ``display_d`` dictionary and displays it:

 .. code-block::python